 What became clear is that companies attempting to present a unified front in their fight against fear and uncertainty need to provide their employees with a single trusted and transparent source of truth.
 Unlike communication tools such as Slack and Microsoft Teams, the best intranet platforms provide an unambiguous channel.
 One to which employees can turn for trusted information.

-In 2021, such an intranet is more than a nice-to-have, but a necessary tool continuously focused on meeting the crucial leadership responsibility of building and maintaining trust, security, and engagement among employees wherever they are.
+Such an intranet is more than a nice-to-have, but a necessary tool continuously focused on meeting the crucial leadership responsibility of building and maintaining trust, security, and engagement among employees — wherever they are.